hyperledger/iroha-2-docs/src/guide/advanced/intro.md

 codegen-units = 1   # Further reduces binary size but increases compilation time
 ```

-Here we note a few things.
-Firstly, when you encounter a panic in Rust, it stores a bit of debug information, so that you can interpret what happened inside the program, and debug, even when compiled in `release` mode.
+Here we note a few things; firstly, when you encounter a panic in Rust, it stores a bit of debug information, so that you can interpret what happened inside the program, and debug, even when compiled in `release` mode.
 We explicitly state that we don't want any of that, and instead want panics to just stop the execution.
 We're not losing any functionality, despite what you might think, failure to execute a WASM blob isn't considered a warning-level event and is not logged even on the peer, so even if you had some useful information in the panic message, you have no reliable way of retrieving it.

 Another step that we've already taken involves working under `no_std`.
 All of our size-related woes stem from Rust being predominantly statically linked.
 As such breaking the standard library into more manageable crates, like using `alloc::vec` instead of `std::vec` can help us reduce the size and compilation time[^3].